ShubhamP7769/Ghost-Bus-Detector/README.md

 2. Data is processed and anomalies (ghost buses, missing buses, delays) are detected.
 3. The data is stored in **Redis** and served to the frontend via **WebSockets**.
 4. The React app displays buses on a **map**, along with alerts and trend charts.

 ---

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to fork this repo and submit a pull request.

----